William H. Hastie: World War II

 In 1946, President Harry S. Truman appointed Hastie as Territorial Governor of the United States Virgin Islands.
 He was the first African American to hold this position.
 Hastie served as governor from 1946 to 1949.

 Federal judicial service

 Hastie received a recess appointment from President Harry S. Truman on October 21, 1949, to the United States Court of Appeals for the Third Circuit, to a new seat authorized by 63 Stat.
 493, becoming the first African-American federal appellate judge.
 He was nominated to the same position by President Truman on January 5, 1950.
 He was confirmed by the United States Senate on July 19, 1950, and received his commission on July 22, 1950.
 He served as Chief officer as a member of the Judicial Conference of the United States from 1968 to 1971.
 He assumed senior status on May 31, 1971.
 He was a Judge of the Temporary Emergency Court of Appeals from 1972 to 1976.
-His service terminated on April 14, 1976, when he died in Philadelphia while he was playing golf.
+His service terminated on April 14, 1976, when he died of a heart attack in Philadelphia while he was playing golf.
+He was 71 years old.